-The TE-EZ Online Application, the TE Re-certification & Funding Form, and the TE Membership Agreement are legal contracts.
-TELOs should bear this in mind while carefully and accurately completing these forms.
-Although the TELO may delegate to other staff members such duties as requisitioning forms or verifying enrollment, these forms must bear the approval of the designated TELO.
-The documents should specify the term and amount of the scholarship and any particular limitations that apply.
+The TE-EZ Online Application and the TE Membership Agreement are legal contracts.
+TELOs should consider this when carefully and accurately completing these forms.
+Although TELOs may delegate duties such as requisitioning forms or verifying enrollment to other staff members, these forms must be approved by the designated TELO.
+The documents should specify the terms and amount of the scholarship and any applicable limitations.